JackDanna/FogentRoleplayTemplate/README.md

 The archer declares he is going to shoot the rogue with his bow as he uses his Movement Speed to stay out of range of the knife.

-Since the rogue has the same Reaction Movement Speed as the archer, he is slow to get into motion, which gives the archer time to lose his arrow as he also begins moving.
+Since the rogue has the same Dexterity Movement Speed as the archer, he is slow to get into motion, which gives the archer time to lose his arrow as he also begins moving.
 With 5 feet between the rogue and the archer, the arrow is shot.
 The rogue must now try and dodge the arrow, before he can attack, possibly proving fatal.

 The archer is then able to flee backward.
 Assuming he has the same or greater remaining movement speed as the possibly injured rogue, the archer can keep the 5 feet of distance between him and the rogue, never getting stabbed.